HOME SEARCH ALL TOPICS

 Collecting the money for the school dinners

 The money for the school dinners was collected by the class teacher on Monday mornings after she had taken the register.
-It was a simple process, and as far as I remember involved every girl.
-(This was a grammar school for which all pupils had passed the 11+ exam from a wide catchment area, and most of us lived too far from the school to get home and mid-day.)
+It was a simple process, and as far as I remember because it involved every girl.
+(This was a grammar school for which all pupils had passed the 11-plus exam.
+So it embraced a wide catchment area, and most of us lived too far from the school to get home and back at mid-day.)

 I can't remember there ever being any problems with pupils forgetting their dinner money or even needing change.
 We were a disciplined lot.